IST-DASLab/RoSA/README.md

 conda activate rosa
 ```

-2. Install a version of [pytorch](https://pytorch.org/) (>=2.1.2) compatible with your CUDA version (please use conda instead of pip to ensure all the dependencies are installed properly).
+2. Install a version of [pytorch](https://pytorch.org/) (>=2.1.2) compatible with your CUDA (please use conda instead of pip to ensure all the dependencies are installed properly).
 For example, if you have CUDA version 11.8, run the following command:
 ```
 conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
 ```